Rapper Meek Mill's petition for retrial denied by judge

 "We are not at all surprised by Judge Brinkley's decision today.
 Despite the agreement of the District Attorney's office on the need for a new trial, and the granting of new trials to other identically situated defendants, Judge Brinkley made clear during the hearing on June 18th that she had already decided the matter," Mill's lawyer, Joe Tacopina, said in a statement.

-He added that he plans to take the case to a higher court of law.
+He added that he plans to take the case to the Pennsylvania Supreme Court.

 Mill, 31, whose legal name is Robert Rihmeek Williams, has been out of prison since April, when the Philadelphia Supreme Court ordered him released on bail.
 Mill served five months after Brinkley sentenced him in November 2017 to a two- to four-year sentence for a probation violation.